 Drug recalls protect the public from continuing to take potentially harmful medication.
 Recently, medication containing ranitidine has been taken off the shelves.
 One popular ranitidine drug is Zantac.
 While many people originally took Zantac to treat stomach and intestine ulcers, stomach and throat problems, gastroesophageal reflux (GERD), and Zollinger-Ellison syndrome, the U.S. Food and Drug Administration issued a request to remove the drug from the market because it contains a possible contaminate called N-Nitrosodimethylamine (NDMA).
 NDMA is a probable cause of cancer.

 If you or a loved one has taken Zantac or other ranitidine drugs and you’ve received a cancer diagnosis, you may be eligible for legal action.
-Filing a Chicago Zantac cancer lawsuit with an experienced personal injury lawyer from Krzak Rundio Law Group, LLC can help you get fair compensation for the illness-related losses you’ve suffered.
+Filing a Chicago Zantac cancer lawsuit with an experienced personal injury lawyer from Krzak Rundio Gorman, Injury Attorneys can help you get fair compensation for the illness-related losses you’ve suffered.

 Reasons for the Zantac Recall